 Waterfall Practitioner - Don't be talking about my mama …

 Waterfall Project Management is really Sequential Project Management.
 Meaning we perform a sequence of activities and there are generally stages, maybe with sign-offs, and usually hand-offs to another group of people that are charged with performing the next sequence and consuming the output of the previous sequence.
-Some refer to this as Traditional Project Management, but in most environments its called Waterfall.
+Some refer to this as Traditional Project Management but in most environments, it’s called Waterfall.

 I’m not going to discuss the differences between the two and which approach I think is better — it should be clear since you are reading an agile blog.
 I will say that I think that the merits of each approach are obvious and each approach has challenges.
 The usage of one approach over the other really depends on the project and possibly the people engaged.
-What I am going to say is that the world we all live in today, it is very likely that we’ll have a mix of projects using a more Agile approach and one using a more Sequential approach.
+What I am going to say is that in the world we all live in today, it is very likely that we’ll have a mix of projects using a more Agile approach and one using a more Sequential execution approach.
 Sometimes, we’ll have to join forces and combine the output of these approaches into one.
 Of course, we are learning and adapting ways to do this, but that too is another discussion altogether.

-Let’s face it, when words start dividing people, we probably shouldn’t use them any more.
+Let’s face it, when words start dividing people, we probably shouldn’t use them anymore.
 Instead call the project management approaches what they are – iterative and incremental, or sequential, or continuous, or simply ad-hoc.
-Also, be aware that moniker we place on people isn’t really on the people, it’s on the processes by which they may operate in and they may be really comfortable in that process.
+Also, be aware that the moniker we place on people isn’t really on the people, it’s on the processes by which they may operate in and they may be really comfortable in that process.
 Generally, they’ve put in a lot of blood and sweat to make it work.
 Sometimes we need to put the monikers aside and focus on “individuals and interactions over process and tools” (crazy how I got the Agile Manifesto into this blog, isn’t it?).